SAP/openui5-docs/README.md

 1. A daily job fills the `docs` folder of this repository from our content management system.

 2. You can view the content by opening **[OpenUI5 Markdown Documentation](docs/index.md) (raw)**.
 The `docs` folder contains an enriched markdown export of the official OpenUI5 documentation from the [OpenUI5 Demo Kit](https://sdk.openui5.org/topic).
-This is already quite usable to browse the documentation and find topics you want to improve.
+You can use it to browse the documentation and find topics you want to improve.

 3. You can make suggestions and improve the content.
 Please check our [contribution guidelines](CONTRIBUTING.md).